aarongilly/blog/content/Pages/Rearchitecting Aaron's Puzzles.md

 This way, puzzles become what they are - a snapshot of a point in time.
 This approach also completely opens up wholly new ways to build puzzles.
 I'm no longer locked into a particular framework for forever.
 I am no longer even required to use JavaScript as the development language, if I wanted.
 ### Removed Dependency on "the Cloud"

 My puzzle web pages have always worked locally, but they did assume that game progress was being saved to a Google Firestore cloud database.
-As part of this "one last rebuild for every puzzle" I am migrating to use in-browser storage & a dead simple Google Apps Script-based high score system that will fail elegantly (if it fails) and not affect user puzzle-solving experience.
+As part of this "one last rebuild for every puzzle" I am migrating to use in-browser storage & a dead simple Google Sheets and Google Apps Script-based high score system that will fail elegantly (if it fails) and not affect user puzzle-solving experience.